The Ultimate Writing Tool for Bloggers

 When you’re writing in Scrivener, you can set it to full screen and then suddenly, wonderfully, masterfully you are presented with a layout with type that is the size you’ve set, a darkened background to eliminate distraction and, the pièce de résistance, a constantly rising text line that stays at the same level as you type so you never have to scroll the page as you continue to fill the screen with brilliant tappity taps!

-Note that the latest version of Scrivener was recently released (version 2.0) and I’m even more pleased with it as I continue to learn its new features.
-Also, this program has traditionally been available on the Macintosh only, but they’ve recently released a shiny new beta for Windows and that will soon be a welcome option.
+Note that the latest version of Scrivener was recently released (version 2.0) and I'm even more pleased with it as I continue to learn its new features.
+Also, this program has traditionally been available on the Macintosh only, but they've also released a version for Windows.

-There are so many other features I haven’t even touched upon, but I figure if you’re even remotely curious, you can find out a lot more about Scrivener on the website.
+There are so many other features I haven't touched upon, but I figure if you're even remotely curious, you can find out a lot more about Scrivener on their website.

 I wrote this because I thought it was important to feature Scrivener as a blogging tool and get the attention of bloggers who might have overlooked it.
 Truly, if you’re blogging and not using Scrivener, you may well be caving in to Resistance more often than you know.